Adult male student with laptop open smiling at camera

 Learning outcomes for the B.S. in Economic Crime Investigation program are based on recommendations from ASIS International, Association of Certified Fraud Examiners (ACFE), and Association of Certified Anti-Money Laundering Specialists (ACAMS), and will prepare students to sit for both the CFE exam and certification exams through the International Compliance Association and the International Association of Financial Crime Investigators.

-Champlain College Online's economic crime investigation faculty, led by Program Director Kathleen Hyde, are expert practitioners in the field.
-Their industry expertise ensures that our curriculum is aligned with the needs of employers, and reflects the skills today’s economic crime investigation professionals need for success.
-Classes led by our seasoned experts will give you real-world insight into the field, and create a rich community of career-focused learning.
+Champlain College Online's computer science faculty, led by program director Richard Pickering, are expert practitioners in the field.
+Their industry expertise ensures that our curriculum is aligned with the needs of employers, and reflects the skills today’s IT systems professionals need for success.
+Classes led by our seasoned experts will give you real-world insight into the world of information technology, and create a rich community of career-focused learning.

 Tuition & Costs